p8cakes/CorpMailman/README.md

-# CorpMailman
+# Concur.PostDaemon
-Windows Service to send out email
+Windows Service to send out email (polled at regular intervals, can be scheduled too)